IUdalov/u-test/README.md

     test.is_not_nil(string.find("u-test", "u"))
 end

--- You can declare test case with parameters test.string.starts_with = function (str, prefix)
+-- For Lua 5.1 you can declare test case with parameters by adding "_p" suffix test.string.starts_with_p = function (str, prefix)
     test.equal(string.find(str, prefix), 1)
 end

--- Then, run it with multiple parameters test.string.starts_with("Lua rocks", "Lua") test.string.starts_with("Wow", "Wow")
+-- Then, run it with multiple parameters test.string.starts_with_p("Lua rocks", "Lua") test.string.starts_with_p("Wow", "Wow")

+-- For Lua > 5.1 you can create parameterised test
+-- just assigning function with parameters test.string.newer_parameterization = function(param, ...) end

+-- And call them just like a regular function test.string.newer_parameterization(1, 2, 3)

 local global_table = {}